godotengine/godot-docs/classes/class_label.rst

 If ``line`` is set to ``-1``, returns the biggest line height.

-If there're no lines returns font size in pixels.
+If there are no lines, returns font size in pixels.

 ----